Topological superconductivity induced by spin-orbit coupling, perpendicular magnetic field and superlattice potential: Introduction

 In this work, we explore if TSC can arise from pairing between electrons occupying LLs, which may be referred to as ``quantum Hall topological superconductivity."
 For this purpose, we consider a fully self-consistent mean-field theory of a lattice model under a magnetic field with a phenomenological attractive on-site Hubbard interaction.
 We also consider Rashba SOC and a periodic superlattice potential.
 We numerically determine phase diagrams without SOC or superlattice potential, with SOC and without superlattice potential, without SOC and with superlattice potential, and with SOC and superlattice potential.
 We find that while SOC is necessary for TSC, the application of a superlattice potential markedly enlarges the regions hosting TSC in the phase diagram.
+The reason is because the Abrikosov lattice distorted by the superlattice potential has more than one superconducting flux quantum in a unit cell.
+(As shown below, the TSC often occurs in regions where two Abrikosov vortices merge into a ``giant" vortex.)
+A schematic phase diagram is shown in Fig. \ref{schematic-pd}.

+More detailed phase diagrams are given below.
 In order to properly treat systems with a superlattice potential, we find it necessary to consider helical pairing functions, which describe Cooper pairs with non-zero center-of-mass momentum.
+This ansatz is the same as the one employed by Fulde and Ferrell \cite{fulde_superconductivity_1964}.
 We also describe vortex lattice structures arising in our model, some of which are quite unexpected.
 We finally discuss some prospective experimental realizations of this model.